philosowaffle/plex_music_tool/README.md

 * Plex Username:  Your Plex username, note that if you are the owner of the library then your username will be 'Administrator'.
 * LastFm Username:  Your LastFm username.
 * LastFm Api Key:  Your LastFm API key.
 You can get one here: http://www.last.fm/api
+* Gracenote Client ID: Your Gracenote Client ID.
+You can register for one here: https://developer.gracenote.com/plans
 * Update Settings:  Updates your settings in for the Plex Music Tool.
 Currently only supports one user at a time, changing the user name will overwrite the existing users settings.

 ### Sync LastFm Scrobbles